Orna Banai

-Orna Banai (אורנה בנאי; born November 25, 1966) is an Israeli actress, comedian, entertainer and past member of the Tel Aviv-Yafo city Council.
+Orna Banai (אורנה בנאי; born 25 November 1966) is an Israeli actress, stand-up comedian and politician who won the 2006 Israeli Television Academy Award, and was a past member of the Tel Aviv-Yafo city Council.
+Many of her relatives are successful Israeli actors and singers.
+The next generation of the Banai family, including Orna and her brothers, Meir and Eviatar, followed this tradition.

 Biography

 Banai was born in Beersheba and raised in Omer.
-Her father was a judge in Beersheba, and her mother was an education executive for the City of Beersheba.
-Many of her relatives are successful Israeli actors and singers.
-The next generation of the Banai family, including Orna and her brothers, Meir and Eviatar, followed this tradition.
+Her father was a District Court judge in Beersheba, and her mother was an Grammar teacher and school principal of the comprehensive "Vav" school in Beersheba.
+She studied at comprehensive "Vav" urban high school in Be'er Sheva majoring in theatre.
+She did her military service as a coordinator at the High School for Children and Youth near Yeruham.
+After her military service, she began to study acting at the "Nissan Nativ Acting Studio" in Tel Aviv.
+In the last year of her studies, she acted in the play "Youth of Varda'la" by Hanoch Levin, in the production of the studio, directed by Yuval Zamir.
 After three years of studying acting in Nissan Nativ's studio in Tel Aviv, Banai started performing in stand-up comedy and entertainment shows.

 Banai became known for her portraying "Limor" in the humorous Israeli television shows Action and Rak BeIsrael (with Erez Tal).
 Since 2003, Banai has appeared in the popular satirical television show Eretz Nehederet.
 In addition, Banai acted in television dramas like Merchav-Yarkon and Max VeMoris.
 Banai also appeared in theatrical plays like Singles and The Last Striptease.

 She served as a member of the Tel Aviv-Yafo City Council on behalf of the Green Party from 2003 to 2008.